GerkinDev/zzoDocs/content/en/zzo/pages/publication.md

 1. Install pip(The Python Package Installer) first.

-2. Install `zzo-bibtex-paresr` by typing this in your terminal.
+2. Install `zzo-bibtex-parser` by typing this in your terminal.
     ```
     pip install zzo-bibtex-parser==1.0.8
     ```